Thursday, 21 April 2016

 Scythian carpet, Pazyryk found, 400 BC

-However, from the Sasanian period onwards the pattern became the craze of the day in silk textiles, its paramount lifespan being VIth-IXth century with important vestiges into the 13th century.
+From the Sasanian period onwards the pattern became the craze of the day in silk textiles with important vestiges into the 13th century.

 Sasanian royal emblem within a pearl roundel, 6th, Metropolitan Museum